 17. Give each other space

 On that note, understand that you may need to give someone you’ve recently started dating space during the holidays.
 This is a busy time of year with many obligations and to-dos.
 While you may be picturing a Hallmark movie highlight reel of all the things you’ll do together, reality may not match that fantasy.
-In any case, it’s always better to take things slow in the beginning anyway.
+In any case, it’s most logical to take things slow in the beginning.

 If you’re interested in finding someone with whom you can spend many holiday seasons, consider working with a matchmaker at Tawkify.
 Together, you and your matchmaker can prioritize what you’re looking for in a partner, narrowing your search to those who will complement—and fulfill—your relationship needs.